 Working at a wrong job

-Working at a job that you hate, thinking that it’ll get better or that everyone hates their job is a terrible thing to do!
+Working at a job that you hate, thinking that it’ll get better or that everyone hates their job too is a terrible thing to do!
 Not all people hate their jobs.
 The fact that you hate your job means that this job doesn’t suit you, it’s not your calling.
 Don’t waste your life on working at a job that causes stress.
 It’s difficult to retain motivation and get impressive results at a job that squeezes the life out of you.

 Thinking that a regular job will make them rich

-A regular 9 to 5 job can’t make you rich.
-Employees who earn much more than you (like CEOs) also work more than you.
-Although, even their salaries have limits.
 Research how much TOP professionals at your position earn throughout the country.
 This way you’ll find out the maximum you can ever earn at this position.
 Are you satisfied with this amount?
 In most cases a good job will let you lead a moderate lifestyle but it can’t make you really rich, so you’d better start thinking about your future.
 Where do you want to be in 5 years?
 In 10 years?
 What do you need to do to achieve this?
 What are your strengths now?
 What are your weaknesses?
 What skills do you need to develop?

 Hanging out with complainers

 Do you know people who only whine and complain about their life?
 Yet it seems that they don’t do anything to change it…Well, that’s because they don’t want it.
 They like complaining and being a victim.
 They want you to feel sorry for them or give them money because life is so unfair to them!
+Here is my related article Stop Complaining: Our Life Now Is the Result of Our Past Choices.

 Having debts changes your mindset just like hanging out with complainers.
-If you are a normal person, you can’t forget about your debts, so these thoughts will always hover above you and create pressure.
+If you are a responsible person, you can’t forget about your debts, so these thoughts will always hover above you and create pressure.
 You’ll start living with a feeling that you always lack money.
 You’ll probably start saving on every little thing or you’ll start feeling guilty for every purchase.
 With time, you’ll find out that you have a mindset of a poor person.
 Everything will be too expensive for you, you’ll stop seeing opportunities for improving your financial situation, you’ll become depressed, unsatisfied with your life, maybe even envious towards people who have more financial freedom.
-So, it’s better to pay off your debts as soon as possible and then start working on your financial independence.
+So, it’s better to pay off your debts as soon as possible and then start working on your financial freedom.

 Not knowing their true desires